What is Excel – A Brief Introduction

 Professionals and the use of Microsoft Excel

 As said above wherever you work, you will find every workplace has priority for MS Excel.
-Ease of use, efficiency are the features which makes MS Excel popular.
+Ease of use, efficiency are the features that make MS Excel popular.

 Investment Banking Analyst